fakemorris/casting-agency/README.md

 $ export FLASK_ENV=development
 $ flask run

-Environment variables are set in the .env file.
+Environment variables are set in the .env file and in the environment settings on Render.

 Setting the FLASK_ENV variable to development will detect file changes and restart the server automatically.